argyleink/ScrollSnapExplainers/css-scroll-start/readme.md

 ### Interactions with [fragment navigation](https://html.spec.whatwg.org/multipage/browsing-the-web.html#scroll-to-fragid)
 If the scrollport has a in-page `:target` via a URL fragment or a previous scroll position, then `scroll-start` is unused.
 Existing target logic should go unchanged.
 This makes `scroll-start` a soft request in the scroll position resolution routines.

+### Interactions with `scrollTo()` options
+Similar to the additions [proposed here](https://github.com/argyleink/ScrollSnapExplainers/tree/main/js-scrollToOptions_Snap-Additions), `scroll-start` should be a valid scroll target.
+For example, the following `scrollTo({top: 'scroll-start'})` scrolls the container to the value specified in the property.

 <br>

 ## Examples